Urban-Meteorology-Reading/Tutorials/docs/source/Tutorials/LidarProcessing.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 Start by examining the point cloud that you will make use of for the
 rest of this exercise.
 The data can be downloaded from `here <https://drive.google.com/file/d/0B31bjOSjDDdxME5vd1VMS25IZjg/view>`__ (link also at end of this document).
-All data are projected in **SWEREF99 TM
+All data is projected in **SWEREF99 TM
 (EPSG:3006)** so it is very important to specify this when you add your
 data into QGIS.
 Save the data in a location where you have rights to
 read and write, e.g. the Desktop or a USB-stick.
 In the *Processing Toolbox*